ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 and even our children will cease to&#x27;tbink
 of us and will not remember to lisp our
 name.
 Thun quickly will pass he memory
-of each life; and how muc
+of each life; and how much
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:az:batch_az_agave_ver01:data:sn84024828:00211100618:1893123001:0135/pct:8.260234,49.910018,17.202729,15.896821/!600,600/0/default.jpg"/>
 </td>